Thyruh/tutorials/README.md

       - https://devdocs.io/cpp/     (Never personally used this one, but seems quite professional (as in the frontend looks horrible, which usually signifies actual knowledge of whoever maintains the platform), so check it out)

    2. I will not go over any installation for two simple reasons.
-I, an any shape, way, or form don't want to be responsible for corrupting the youth by recommending them VS C\*de or even worse - VS. This is how people go the bad route, drugs, clubs, prostitutes and other quick dopamine sources.
+I, in any shape, way, or form don't want to be responsible for corrupting the youth by recommending them VS C\*de or even worse - VS. This is how people go the bad route, drugs, clubs, prostitutes and other quick dopamine sources.
 Sorry, we are talking about coding, not irl stuff (pun intended), so the closest thing to being a hard drug addict in our field is doing JavaScript in the backend.
 Which is what will happen to any young and impressionate person using M\*crosoft products.
 But the problem is alternatives, especially for